HutsonR/RuStorePlugin/README.md

 :construction: _This is an unofficial plugin.
 I made it for internal use and decided to share it with the community._

-:exclamation Make sure before using it:
+:exclamation: Make sure before using it:
 1) You have at least 1 published version of the application.
 2) The package matches the version of the application that was published.